data-fair/data-fair/doc/pages/user-guide-backoffice/analytics-en.md

 ## Event configuration

-The event configuration is available in the Data Fair settings in the **Webhooks** category.
+The event configuration is available in the Data&nbsp;Fair settings in the **Webhooks** category.

 You can select which events you want to track in your analytics:
 * A new dataset has been created